williamdemeo/fpinscala_wjd/answerkey/testing/higher-order/README.md

 ### Testing higher-order functions
 So far, our library seems quite expressive, but there's one area where it's lacking: we don't currently have a good way to test higher-order functions.
-While we have lots of ways of generating data using our generators, we don't really have a good way of gen- erating functions.
+While we have lots of ways of generating data using our generators, we don't really have a good way of generating functions.

-For instance, let's consider the takeWhile function defined for List and Stream .
+For instance, let's consider the takeWhile function defined for `List` and `Stream`.
-Recall that this function returns the longest prefix of its input whose elements all sat- isfy a predicate.
+Recall that this function returns the longest prefix of its input whose elements all satisfy a predicate.
 For instance, `List(1,2,3).takeWhile(_ < 3)` results in `List(1,2)`.
 A simple property we'd like to check is that for any list, `s: List[A]`, and any `f: A => Boolean`, the expression `s.takeWhile(f).forall(f)` evaluates to `true`.
 That is, every element in the returned list satisfies the predicate.

 We could certainly take the approach of only examining particular arguments when testing higher-order functions.
 For instance, here's a more specific property for